HOchacha/connTest/README.md

 # Connection Test in k8s & Istio Environment
 - This repository is for building echo server & client and check the network packet with tcpdump
 - Nov.
-04, 2024: Add Runtime Ciphersuites Tracking program
+04, 2024: Add runtime ciphersuites tracking program powered by bpf
 # Scripts
 ### deploy_echo.sh
 deploy echo-server and echo-client in `test` k8s namespace